-The Technical Memorandum "Air Quality Assessment for the Plainview Community Plan" (AQ Memo) was completed by RMA Staff (Jessica Willis, Planner IV) in May 2019 to analyze potential air quality emissions (See Attachment "A").
+The Technical Memorandum "Air Quality Assessment for the Woodville Community Plan Update" (AQ Memo) was completed by RMA Staff (Jessica Willis, Planner IV) in May 2019 to analyze potential air quality emissions (See Attachment "A").
 As indicated in the AQ Memo, the following air quality analysis was"...prepared to evaluate whether the estimated air pollutant emissions generated from implementation of the Project (i.e., future development projects) would cause significant impacts to air quality and health risks to nearby receptors.
 The air quality assessment was conducted within the context of the California Environmental Quality Act (CEQA, California Public Resources Code Sections 21000, et seq.).
 The assessment is intended to provide the County of Tulare (County) with sufficient detail regarding potential impacts of Project implementation and to identify mitigation measures, if necessary, to reduce potentially significant impacts.
 The estimated emissions are compared to federal and state ambient air quality standards (AAQS) and the thresholds of significance established by the San Joaquin Valley Unified Air Pollution Control District (Air District).
-The methodology for the air quality assessment follows the Air District recommendation for quantification of emissions and evaluations of potential impacts on air resources as provided in the Guidance for Assessing and Mitigating Air Quality Impacts (GAMAQI) adopted by the Air District Governing Board on March 19, 2015."
+The methodology for the air quality assessment follows the Air District recommendation for quantification of emissions and evaluations of potential impacts on air resources as provided in the Guidance for Assessing and Mitigating Air Quality Impacts (GAMAQI) adopted by the Air District Governing Board on March 19, 2015."4

-"There are no specific development projects proposed with the Ivanhoe Community Plan; however, the Plan does include updates to land use designations that could increase the buildout potential of the planning area.
+"There are no specific development projects proposed with the Woodville Community Plan; however, the Plan does include updates to land use designations that could increase the buildout potential of the planning area.
 Population and residential unit growth through planning horizon year 2030 was estimated by applying a 1.3% annual growth rate, consistent with the Tulare County 2030 General Plan, to the 2017 baseline population and housing data, as provided in the United States Census Bureau 2017 American Community Survey (ACS).
 Non-residential growth was estimated through planning horizon year 2030 for a worst-case emissions scenario by applying a 1.3% annual growth rate to the existing uses based on existing zoning and assuming all parcels have been improved with structures at a floor to area ratio of 0.20.
-Using these assumptions for baseline conditions provides a conservative (larger) overall growth estimate."
+Using these assumptions for baseline conditions provides a conservative (larger) overall growth estimate."5

 In addition to criteria pollutants, the AQ Memo also assessed potential health impacts (particularly the potential exposure to toxic air contaminant (TAC) emissions) and nuisance odor impacts on nearby receptors as compared to health risk assessment and odor screening thresholds.
-As noted in the AQA Report, "There are no specific development projects (such as residential, commercial, or industrial uses) associated with the Community Plan Update that would be a source of TAC or HAP emissions, and the location of future development projects in close proximity to sensitive receptors cannot be determined until future projects are identified.
+As noted in the AQA Report, "There are no specific development projects (such as residential, commercial, or industrial uses) associated with the Community Plan that would be a source of TAC or HAP emissions, and the location of future development projects in close proximity to sensitive receptors cannot be determined until future projects are identified.
 To ensure that development within the Project planning area does not expose sensitive receptors to significant impacts from TAC emissions, the County will review individual projects on a project-by-project basis to determine if ARB's Air Quality Land Use Handbook screening criteria presented in Table 6 [of the AQ Memo] are exceeded.
-Projects that exceed the screening criteria will be subject to analysis using screening models or may
+Projects that exceed the screening criteria will be subject to analysis using screening models or may require dispersion modeling and a health risk assessment.
+Tulare County will also consult with the Air District during the CEQA process for guidance on the appropriate screening tools and modeling protocols for future development projects within the Plan Update area."6 The primary existing source of concern in Woodville would likely

-&lt;sup>7 County of Tulare.
+4 County of Tulare.
 2019.
-Technical Memorandum: Air Quality Assessment for the Plainview Community Plan Update .
+Technical Memorandum: Air Quality Assessment for the Woodville Community Plan.
 Page 1.

-&lt;sup>8 Ibid, 2-3.
+5 Ibid, 2-3.